geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 Project Steering Committee
 ==========================

-Welcome to the GeoServer organizational system, as with any open source project we start with people.
+Welcome to the GeoServer organizational system.
+As with any open source project, we start with people.

 Summary
 -------